musikele/musikele.github.io/_posts/2018-09-19-Javascript-chiamare-funzioni-senza-usare-parentesi-(what!).md

 Imagine you have to concatenate 6-7 items in the same sentence...
 You'll agree the ES6 version is clearer ;)

-**The nice part of this string declaration is that you can pass strings as arguments to functions without parenthesis:**
+**The nice part of this string declaration is that you can pass strings as arguments to functions without parentheses:**

 ```javascript
 function hello(name) {